harshgadodia/harshgadodia/_pages/about.md

 - “She is the beneficiary of the role suggested to her by the circumstances, and by which she is not entirely duped, fragile, and cornered, as it were, into defending herself in these little ways and by these “little dodges.”"
 (Michel de Certeau)

-- "There is no God, but don’t tell that to my servant, lest he murder me at night"?
-(Voltaire)
+- "There is no God, but don’t tell that to my servant, lest he murder me at night" (Voltaire)